UX/UI Designer

 (Images, left to right)

-Selecting an item shows an isometric grid, and the item snaps to the grid while moving.
+2. Selecting an item will show an isometric grid, and the item snaps to the grid while moving.
 A pulse animation and arrows indicate the active item.

 Default